rgc69/csync/README.md

 - **Script directory:** `~/Projects/calendar/` (configurable)

 ## 🆕 Recent Improvements

+### v1.2 - EXDATE Detection for Recurring Events
+- **Smart exclusion detection**: The script now detects when the same recurring event has different exclusions (EXDATE) between Proton and Calcurse
+- **Interactive resolution**: When exclusions differ, you can choose which version to keep:
+  - Use Proton's exclusions (update Calcurse)
+  - Use Calcurse's exclusions (update Proton)
+  - Skip and leave both as is
+- **Common use case**: If you delete a single occurrence of a recurring event in Proton, the script will now correctly detect that Calcurse still has that occurrence and ask you what to do

+**Example scenario:**
+- You have a monthly recurring event "Recharge Vodafone" starting Jan 15, 2023
+- You delete the October 15, 2025 occurrence in Proton
+- Proton adds `EXDATE:20251015T100000` to the event
+- Calcurse still has all occurrences
+- The script detects the difference and asks if you want to sync the deletion

 ### v1.1 - Enhanced Event Matching
 - **Fixed duplicate event detection**: Events that are identical in both calendars are now correctly recognized